AmmarSayed/e-commerce-php/readme.md

 - **Prevention of Duplicate Submissions**: Implements measures to prevent duplicate entries when the page is refreshed after form submission.

+- **Product Listing**: Displays a list of all products with their details and images.

+- **Product Search**: Allows users to search for products by title, category, or brand.

+- **Product Editing**: Administrators can edit existing product details and images.

+- **Product Deletion**: Administrators can delete products from the database.

 ## Technologies Used

 - **Frontend**: